The Learning Maturity Model: Understanding Your Learning Culture

 Training technology is minimal; if there is an LMS, it may be a basic one or used primarily for compliance content, reference or how-to guides or videos, or as a tool to track and record learners’ completion of required courses or certifications.
 Integration with talent management or development tools such as an HRIS is minimal.

 The majority of training at this stage occurs in-house, using instructor-led classes or manuals, paper documentation, or internally produced training tools.
-Organizations at the Chalk & Talk stage are unlikely to have a dedicated learning and development (L&D) team.
+Organisations at the Chalk & Talk stage are unlikely to have a dedicated learning and development (L&D) team.

-These organizations may begin to push learning opportunities, encouraging learners to spend time on improving their skills or knowledge.
+These organisations may begin to push learning opportunities, encouraging learners to spend time on improving their skills or knowledge.
 Training opportunities include mandatory and compliance training — but extend beyond that to embrace personal and professional development.
-Brilliant Basics organizations may launch leadership development programmes, for example, by teaching or reinforcing soft skills development; they might encourage learners to try to master new skills for their current or aspirational job roles.
+Brilliant Basics organisations may launch leadership development programmes, for example, by teaching or reinforcing soft skills development; they might encourage learners to try to master new skills for their current or aspirational job roles.
 Training goals could be specific, such as improving performance or developing a particular skill; or they could be developmental, such as nurturing creativity or improving soft skills like mentoring workers or providing feedback.

-Organizations at this stage are likely to use an LMS to host and track online training including conventional eLearning courses and tutorials, featuring libraries of content that include interactive eBooks, documents, courses, and videos.
+Organisations at this stage are likely to use an LMS to host and track online training including conventional eLearning courses and tutorials, featuring libraries of content that include interactive eBooks, documents, courses, and videos.

-Brilliant Basics organizations may seek to deepen their learning culture by developing their L&D team and expanding the variety of training opportunities available to some or all of their employees.
+Brilliant Basics organisations may seek to deepen their learning culture by developing their L&D team and expanding the variety of training opportunities available to some or all of their employees.
 They may seek greater integration between the LMS and other elements of their talent management ecosystem or between online and face-to-face learning opportunities.
 They might be seeking to develop more customised, in-house training in addition to extensive use of professionally created third-party content libraries.